 I was saddened but not surprised.
 It wasn’t the first time I had practiced poor judgment and had been unwise in my decisions!
 And of course, it brought about regrets.
 Once again on this “Getaway – Seeking Sounds of Silence, the Secret Place, and Wisdom,” I had learned a lesson about wisdom in a most unexpected manner.

 Proverbs speaks much about wisdom:

 There is a way that seems right . . .
 (But it isn’t!)

 He who walks with the wise grows wise.
 (Obviously the young women weren’t wise regarding waterfalls)

 . . . and perhaps most important or applicable to my situation, in Corinthians:

 my faith must not rest upon the wisdom of others, but upon God’s power. . .

-Of course the lesson is much greater than finding the correct location – the correct waterfall.
-It’s in finding God’s will – following God’s plan instead of following people.
+Of course the lesson is much greater than finding the correct location, the correct waterfall.
+It’s in finding God’s will, in following God’s plan instead of following people.
 People will never have the answers for me, but God will.
-He will lead me, if/when I seek Him.
+He will lead me, if and when I seek Him.
 And I can always seek Him in prayer and through His Word.

 The good news for me regarding Agate Falls is that there’s a possibility that Ron and I will be in the area again next summer.
-As we walk the path to the falls and hear the rush of water, my eyes will feel a bit of rush, as well, and a mist will roll down my cheeks.
+It will be our first stop on our journey.
+As we walk the path to Agate Falls and hear the rush of water, my eyes will feel a bit of rush, as well, and a mist will roll down my cheeks, knowing I’m finally in the right place.
 Ron will hold the camera.
-I’ll step close to the water’s edge with the beautiful falls in the background, and squint a bit, looking in Ron’s eyes, but seeing my Daddy holding his Kodak 35 mm.
+I’ll step close to the water’s edge, the beautiful falls in the background.
+I’ll squint a bit, looking at Ron but seeing my Daddy holding his Kodak 35 mm.